 It could be a college event or a real training session, having a good paintball sniper comes a long way.
-Also, if you’re planning to play for a long time or competitively, it’s a good idea to invest in a good paintball gun.
+Also, if you’re planning to play for a long time or competitively, it’s a good idea to invest in a best paintball gun.
 Even for beginners, it is a good idea to invest in decent quality equipment to enjoy the sport better.

 If you prefer to shoot from a distance and like sniping, you would want to pick the best paintball sniper rifle to work with.
 Paintball is quite a popular and competitive sport and is played professionally as well, with leagues such as NPPL (National Professional Paintball League) held for players to test their mettle against the best.